There are three things you should do to be a good channel maintainer in the dbt Slack community:

 - Maintaining the channel, checking in and being active on a regular basis by answering folks' questions, and seeding discussions.
 Want an example?
 Check out this poll.

 - For guidance on how to answer a question, see Answering Community Questions.
-If you are not sure how to answer a lingering or unanswered question, you can post about it in #ask-a-moderator or direct it to another channel, if relevant.
+If you are not sure how to answer a lingering or unanswered question, you can post about it in #moderation-and-administration or direct it to another channel, if relevant.

 - If the channel is an industry channel, it’s helpful to monitor #introductions and invite people.
 Keep an eye out for folks who might benefit from being in the new channel if they mention they are working in the space, or are thinking about some of these problems.

 - Make sure folks follow the Rules of the Road.
 For example, if you notice someone is not following one, gently remind them of the rule in thread, and, ideally, provide an example of how they can rephrase their message or where they can redirect it.
-If you have a question about how to proceed, just post about it in #ask-a-moderator with a link to the thread or screenshot and someone will give you advice.
+If you have a question about how to proceed, just post about it in #moderation-and-administration with a link to the thread or screenshot and someone will give you advice.

 - In tools channels, sharing customer stories and product updates is very okay in this channel because folks expect that when they join.
 However, please avoid any direct sales campaigns, pricing offers, etc.

 - If you have any questions/doubts about the Rules of the Road and Vendor Expectations, please post a question in #moderation-and-administration about what sort of things the community expects from interactions with vendors.

 - A reminder that we never DM anyone in Slack without their permission in public channel or some prior relationship.

 - A reminder that @ here/all/channel are disabled.

 - Use and encourage the use of threads 🧵 to keep conversations tidy!